-Spend some time allowing the client to explore each image, exploring their associations with each image and being interested and curious, always work from bottom up, eg from very tired to a little tired.
+Spend some time allowing the client to explore each image, exploring their associations with each image and being interested and curious, always work from the bottom up, eg from very tired to a little tired.
 Encourage the images to take on a metaphorical nature, such as "the runner makes me feel stressed because it reminds me of sports day."

-To help you can ask the client to find the image which makes them feel most tired and withdrawn and then the image which has the least affect, then they can slowly fill out the other images in-between.
+To help you can ask the client to find the image which makes them feel most tired and withdrawn and then the image which has the least effect, then they can slowly fill out the other images in-between.

 If an image feels too triggering to the client then just acknowledge what it holds for them, ensure they are breathing (7 breaths In 11 breaths out) and ask them to move onto an image higher on the scale.
-You could even create a fifth pile of unbearable images, and place them face down.
+You could even create a fifth pile of unbearable images and place them face down.

 To finish the session do the same exercise with pile 1.
 If there are no images on pile 1 then be curious about it and wonder with the client what possible images from pile 4 might help them to achieve the beginnings of feeling sociable and comfortable.

-The benefits of using images rather than language is that some clients will find it easier to identify an emotional state with an image.
+The benefits of using images rather than language are that some clients will find it easier to identify an emotional state with an image.
 The language can then come afterwards, you may be able to help clients give their own names to certain states using the images which is a shared language between the therapist and the client.

 The emotion cards can be used in much the same way to help clients identify which emotional state for them belongs to which part of the nervous system.
-It is a useful tool to educate and raise self awareness of the feelings which may be very dominant for the client, and those feelings which seem less accessible and where the client is on the Polyvagal scale.
+It is a useful tool to educate and raise self-awareness of the feelings which may be very dominant for the client, and those feelings which seem less accessible and where the client is on the Polyvagal scale.